Topological Vector Spaces: Fully-faithfulness results

 for $Y\in {\rm sPerf}_S$ and a profinite set $T$.
 That this can be done follows (working on the $Y_{\FF}$-curve and then taking $\phi$-eigenspaces) from the fact that, for a stably uniform analytic adic space ${\rm Spa}(R,R^+)$ over $C$ and any $M\in \sd(R^{\rm an}_{\Box})$, we have

 where we wrote $(R_T,R_T^+)$ for the cordinate Huber pair of the product ${\rm Spa}(R,R^+)\times T$.

-However this approach would require us to work in the context of enriched $\infty$-presheaves and since we would like to avoid this we present a more down to earth definition in the proof below.
+However this approach would require us to work in the context of enriched $\infty$-presheaves and check an infinite number of coherencies.
+We would like to avoid this so we will describe a more down to earth definition in the proof below.

 (2) If $\sff$ is nuclear, by \cite[Prop.
 5.35]{And21}, the map $\delta$ above is a quasi-isomorphism hence so are the structure maps \eqref{essen21}. \end{remark} \begin{proof}{\rm(Proof of Lemma \ref{essen1b})} We start with defining the functors